Tioncheat/discord-nuke-bot/README.md

 Delete All Channels
 Delete All Roles
 Delete All Emojis
-Ban All Members (exclude user from banning them) Delete All Stickers
+Ban All Members (also with exclude user from banning them) Delete All Stickers
 Change server name, icon and banner
 Mass DM